 Let us look at how ADC is manufactured to better understand how it dries any why it takes 1 to 2 days.
 Most air dry clay is made from natural ingredients that you can find in nature, including earthen clay, plant matter, and wood polyp, etc.

 If you mash and then blend paper with water, it will create a polyp that can be molded and then left to dry.
 As water evaporates from this polyp, it leaves behind hard and dry paper in the shape that you want.

 Something similar can be done with other plant matter.
-For example, did you know that you can create good quality air-dry clay with common household cornstarch and baking soda?
+For example, you can create good quality air-dry clay with common household cornstarch and baking soda!

 There is actually a wikiHow page on that, explaining in detail how you can make your very own ADC at home.
 You can even add the color that you want to this clay.